MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 - Get-CsOnlineUser -Filter {UserPrincipalName -gt/-le/-lt "abc"}

-"-ge" (greater than or equal to) can now also be used for filtering on policies.
+`-ge` (greater than or equal to) can now also be used for filtering on policies.
 For example:

 - Get-CsOnlineUser -Filter {ExternalAccessPolicy -ge "xyz_policy"}